 Continue learning here.
 Building on the momentum of 5-Minute MCH, this learning program focuses on the Core Competencies for Public Health Professionals and topic areas in Health Transformation.
 Public Health Pronto will tap this broader set of competencies through the lens of MCH and will follow the successful format of the 5-Minute MCH program’s monthly schedule.

-Coming late 2019!
+Coming in 2021!
 Staff will incorporate the self-assessment, 5-Minute MCH, and the Public Health Pronto into a new offering for those who want to learn core content of an MPH program but are not able to attend a formal program due to time, geographic, or financial constraints.
-MCH Pro will be asynchronous and entirely online.
+MCHsmart will be asynchronous and entirely online.
 Upon completion of the program, learners will take a post-assessment to track changes in knowledge and skills and will be awarded a certificate that can be used to document personal learning and/or fulfill professional development requirements.
+Sign up to be alerted when this new program is available!

 1 Wikipedia.
 Microlearning Entry.
 Accessed July 19, 2016.